Management Information System (MIS) for schools

 At Arbor, we’ve been developing new tools to support leaders and Admin Staff manage the challenges of Covid-19.

-Today, we’re excited to launch brand new integrations with Google Classroom™ and Microsoft Power BI, designed to help you save time and manage your school data in the ways you need to.
+Today, we’re excited to launch brand new integrations with Google Classroom™, Microsoft Office 365 and Microsoft Power BI, designed to help you save time and manage your school data in the ways you need to.

-As schools have been ramping up their use of digital learning platforms for remote or blended learning, we’ve built an integration with Google Classroom™.
-Arbor automatically syncs your student and staff information into Google Classroom™ so you don’t have to enter any data manually.
+As schools have been ramping up their use of digital learning platforms for remote or blended learning, we’ve built an integration with Google Classroom™ and Microsoft Office 365.
+Arbor automatically syncs your student and staff information into Google Classroom™ and Microsoft Office 365 so you don’t have to enter any data manually.
 What’s more, once you’re set-up, data syncs every 24 hours, meaning your information is always up-to-date.

 What does this mean for you?